 I don’t believe it’s a coincidence that this number (144) is the same number that’s given in Rev 7:3-9 and Rev 14:1 (144,000).
 As discussed in those passages, that number is symbolic for the Church (see commentaries).
 Therefore, what we’re seeing in this verse is a “wall” that symbolizes the eternal protection or security of God’s people.
 Again, it’s a mistake to interpret this as a literal wall that is literally 144 cubits in length.
 To do so is missing a picture that has far more significance.

 In regard to the comparison between the measurement of a man and the measurement of an angel, I believe this simply means that this angel used the same system of measuring that is employed by humankind.
 This allows us to visualize what’s being conveyed in measuring terms we can understand.

 (Rev 21:18-20) – 18 And the building of the wall thereof was jasper: and the city was pure gold, like unto pure glass.
 19 The foundations of the wall of the city were adorned with all manner of precious stones.
 The first foundation was jasper; the second, sapphire; the third, chalcedony; the fourth, emerald; 20 the fifth, sardonyx; the sixth, sardius; the seventh, chrysolite; the eighth, beryl; the ninth, topaz; the tenth, chrysoprase; the eleventh, jacinth; the twelfth, amethyst.

-The “precious stones” represent great value, since they’ve always had high valued in our world.
+The “precious stones” represent great value, since they’ve always had high value in our world.
 Except these stones are absolutely perfect and pure, without any flaws at all, of highest grade.
 Again, this pictures the people of Christ, who are made perfect in Him.
 Even with the description given in this chapter and the next, we really don’t know what the actual eternal city is going to look like, or what our life will be like there.
 We’re given but a glimpse of its reality, and that is all.
 We do know, however, that it’s a place of total joy, absent of pain and suffering, absent of all sin, where we will dwell in the glorious presence of God forever and ever.